-The Fund classifies cash and cash equivalents, amount due from brokers/dealers, amount due from the Manager and dividends receivable as financial assets measured at amortised cost as these financial assets are held to collect contractual cash flows consisting of the amount outstanding.
+The Fund classifies cash and cash equivalents, amount due from brokers/dealers, amounts due from the Manager and dividends receivable as financial assets measured at amortised cost as these financial assets are held to collect contractual cash flows consisting of the amount outstanding.

-The Fund classifies amount due to brokers/dealers, amount due to the Manager, amount due to the Trustee, distribution payable and other payables and accruals as financial liabilities measured at amortised cost.
+The Fund classifies amount due to brokers/dealers, amounts due to the Manager, amount due to the Trustee and other payables and accruals as financial liabilities measured at amortised cost.